Christian-Skovgaard/bilAbonnement/README.md

 ### 🚦 API Intersection
 To combat redundancy in the API gateway, a "request intersection" solution has been made.
-This means that the microservices' respective endpoints can be accessed adding the given microservice `<service>` and the desired endpoint `<path:path>`.
+This means that the microservices' respective endpoints can be accessed adding the given microservice `<service>` and the desired endpoint `<path:path>` in your request.

 The microservices are expected to been written as seen on the table below.
 If you wish to learn about a specific microservice's endpoints, you can visit the README on the desired microservice folder.